Trenly/winget-pkgs/doc/tools/YamlCreate.md

 # This setting allows you to skip the prompt to confirm you want to use quick update mode
 # If this value is set to true, the Quick Update Warning will be skipped
 SuppressQuickUpdateWarning: false

+# This setting allows you to set a default installer locale
+# Any value defined here will be set as the installer locale if one is not entered
+DefaultInstallerLocale: en-US
 ```